 Beal University is committed to the academic and personal support of all of our students, on-campus and online.
 Student services work collaboratively with other departments by offering answers to student's questions about their degree programs, aid students in understanding policies and processes, making financial decisions as it relates to attending classes, and work to promote high quality interactions between students and faculty.
 In addition, Beal University Student Services department can assist students with finding resources for ride sharing, housing referrals, and child care services.
 Students who wish to seek out any type of personal assistance should visit the Student Services Office immediately to learn of any resource the University has available.
-Student Services (https://beal.edu/student-services/) can be contacted at <a href="mailto:sse-services-services-services-services-services-services-services-services-services-services-services-services-making-services-s
+Student Services (https://beal.edu/student-services/) can be contacted at ssewbeal.edu or 207-307-3900.